- Set Your Budget

-The first thing to do is set your budget.
+The first thing to do when buying a house in California is to set your budget.
 Remember that you’ll need to make a 20% down payment if you plan on using a conventional loan, or you may be required to pay private mortgage insurance.
 However, you could also choose a government-backed loan, which requires a lower down payment.
-Also take a look at your monthly income and figure out how much you can afford to spend on housing.
+Also, take a look at your monthly income and figure out how much you can afford to spend on housing.
 Most experts recommend not spending more than 28% of your monthly income on your mortgage payment.
 You can use a mortgage calculator to determine what 28% of your income would afford you in California.
 So, take stock of your income and savings and create a realistic budget.

 2. Obtain Financing

 Once you have a general budget, the next step is to seek a pre-approval letter from the bank (unless you plan on paying cash).
 This will involve having a quick conversation with the lender about your financial situation and current savings.
 They will then do a quick credit and employment check, and if everything is in order, they will let you know if you are pre-approved and for how much.
 They will also provide you with a pre-approval letter which you can show homeowners to prove you are serious.